wbleonard/atlas-cluster-automation-v2/README.md

 - **Checks `automation:enabled` tag** - skips clusters with `automation:enabled=false`
 - Parses tag values to determine when clusters should be paused
 - Converts schedule to local timezone and checks if current time matches
-- Pauses/resumes clusters as needed and logs actions
+- Pauses clusters as needed and logs actions

 ### 4. Management & Visibility
 - **Atlas UI**: Tags visible under cluster Configuration → Tags